Despicable: Daycare Worker Sarah Gable Allegedly Pushes 4-Year-Old Down Stairs

 - and endangering the welfare of the child.

-Although, Sarah was arrested and charged, she’s also been released on a $25,000 bond.
+Although Sarah was arrested and charged, she’s also been released on a $25,000 bond.

 Since her release, the source has attempted to contact Gable at her residence.
 ABC makes the following update.